Zensify/Touhou-WIP/README.md

 # Touhou-WIP
-Attempt at recreating EoSD on Pygame.
+Attempt at recreating EoSD in Pygame.
 Project will end in January